ncagle/DNS-over-HTTPS/URL-API.md

 /*
  * curl_url() sets the URL (or NULL) to parse.
 Returns error code.
 If
  * successful, stores a CURLURL handle pointer in the 'urlhandle' argument.
- * NULL is an acceptable input to let users add pieces individually.
+ * NULL is an acceptable input to let users add parts individually.
  *
  * The given input URL will be parsed and split up into its components and if
  * any syntax error is found, this function returns the applicable error code.